-The general assumption is that the producer will own and operate the BNEF except for the Remote Operating Valve (ROV) - the final valve before gas enters the gas network, and, in some instances, the Remote Telemetry Unit (RTU) and Odorisation Unit.
+The general assumption is that the producer will own and operate the BNEF except for the Remote Operating Valve (ROV) - the final valve before gas enters the gas network, the Remote Telemetry Unit (RTU) and Odorisation Unit.
 The RTU is the communication device between the BNEF and the Gas Distributors Control Room.
 The odorisation unit introduces the recognised or standard 'gas smell' into the biomethane.